 In total, there are about 50,000 active police dogs just in the United States alone.
 Man’s best friend helps protect the officers and civilians alike.
 The average career for a police dog is about six to nine years, and some departments even set up pensions so that dogs can be cared for in retirement.

-As the dogs aren’t just mascots, they’re increasingly being treated like fellow officers and with the necessary equipment that includes protective armor, paw protectors, K9 first aid kids, cooling vests, and even K9 vehicle heat alarms.
+As the dogs aren’t just mascots, they’re increasingly being treated like fellow officers and with the necessary equipment that includes protective armor, paw protectors, K9 first aid kits, cooling vests, and even K9 vehicle heat alarms.

 Truly, these dogs protect and serve!